tailhook/probor/README.rst

 * Semantics of fields are somewhat strange (e.g. what is repeated field? why not an array?)

+Other similar projects, have the following significant donwsides:

+* Avro requires schema to be save along with data (this is required to parse data correctly especially for schema upgrades)
+* Thrift has no documentation of wire format, and relies on code generation.
+  Also thrift bindings usually contain some "service" implementation which is too much cruft if you need just a serializer.

 So what probor contains:

 1. Schema definition language